kuehbiko/01-Portfolio-Projects/Salifort Motors HR Predictive Analysis/README.md

 # Salifort Motors HR Analysis: Binary Classification to Predict Employees At Risk of Leaving

-Including a descriptive title that states the type of analysis and project draws in your prospective employer.
-Do not title your project “Portfolio Project”; instead try adding the modeling algorithm and data used to your title.
-For example: “Natural Language Processing of Election Day Tweets.”

 ## Project Overview

 A project overview should be a few sentences long stating the problem you solved, what data was used in the project, and your modeling results.